I consider myself a "Data Structure-ist". Give me a data structure and I

 Programming" to program for one and only one purpose.

-advocate for writing actions that perform one action, then create a
+writing actions that perform one action, then create a language that can

-language that can choice which action to perform.
-The purpose is to
+choice which action to perform.
+The purpose is to eliminate

-eliminate documentation, thus reduce human involvement in the
+documentation, thus reduce human involvement in the implementation of

 The age old use of "qualifiers" and "parameters" to adjust an action